 In essence, then, these definitions were chosen by preference, on the basis of the logic of the thinking and the background beliefs of the individual bishops.
 Because beliefs are not actual, lived experience but are more like “hopes,” no one knew the truth-value of the councils’ statements, since no one could ask the breathing Jesus whether or not they were accurate.
 The bishops simply chose their favorite explanation authored by their favorite thinker over other, equally possible explanations.
 Thus, pure Trinitarianism was chosen over Arianism on some basis other than truth, though the Arian explanation, with its roots in Gnosticism, as we have seen, is nearer the first beliefs of the Jesus-people than is Trinitarianism.

-CPause to Meditate oTruth and Its ImitatorsA Digression on Belief and Knowledge
+C. A Pause to Meditate on Truth and Its Imitators

 I would like to pause here, after our discussion of the heated importance with which the thinking members of the Christian community approached matters of orthodox truth, to reflect on the nature of faith, belief, and truth.
 Let us begin with truth.